tkyaaronRM/tkyaaronRM.github.io/index.md

 ### Musical Beginings

-My musical path began at the tender age of five, when I first laid my hands on the piano.
-Just a year later, I picked up the violin—and quickly developed a deep passion for both instruments.
-This early introduction to music laid the foundation for what has become a meaningful and exciting journey of musical growth.
+My musical journey began when I was four and a half, with my first piano lessons.
+Learning the piano at such a young age gave me a strong foundation in music, helping me develop a good sense of rhythm, pitch, and coordination.
+It also taught me important skills like sight-reading and finger dexterity, which became really useful when I started learning other instruments—especially the violin.
+Just a year later, I picked up the violin and quickly discovered a deep passion for both instruments.
+Starting music so early has shaped a journey that’s been both exciting and meaningful, and it continues to be a big part of who I am today.

 ### Achievements and Recognition